espruino/BangleApps/README.md

                               //   'notify' - provides 'notify' library for showing notifications
                               //   'locale' - provides 'locale' library for language-specific date/distance/etc
+                              //              (a version of 'locale' is included in the firmware)
+                              //   'module' - this provides a module that can be used with 'require'.
+                              //              'provides_modules' should be used if type:module is specified
-                              //              (a version of 'locale' is included in the firmware) "tags": "",                 // comma separated tag list for searching "supports": ["BANGLEJS2"],  // List of device IDs supported, either BANGLEJS or BANGLEJS2 "dependencies" : { "notify":"type" } // optional, app 'types' we depend on (see "type" above) "dependencies" : { "messages":"app" } // optional, depend on a specific app ID
+  "tags": "",                 // comma separated tag list for searching "supports": ["BANGLEJS2"],  // List of device IDs supported, either BANGLEJS or BANGLEJS2 "dependencies" : { "notify":"type" } // optional, app 'types' we depend on (see "type" above) "dependencies" : { "messages":"app" } // optional, depend on a specific app ID
-                              // for instance this will use notify/notifyfs is they exist, or will pull in 'notify' "readme": "README.md",      // if supplied, a link to a markdown-style text file
+                              // for instance this will use notify/notifyfs is they exist, or will pull in 'notify' "dependencies" : { "messageicons":"module" } // optional, depend on a specific library to be used with 'require' "provides_modules" : ["messageicons"] // optional, this app provides a module that can be used with 'require' "readme": "README.md",      // if supplied, a link to a markdown-style text file
                               // that contains more information about this app (usage, etc)
                               // A 'Read more...' link will be added under the app